-It cannot be understated that America was founded on premise of an overwhelming distrust of government.
+It cannot be understated that America was founded on the premise of an overwhelming distrust of government.
 One must understand that America’s Founding Fathers came from a world of authoritarian and tyrannical British rule which targeted and persecuted certain religious groups, just as the IRS targeted and persecuted certain conservative groups.
 The British crown also conducted unjust searches and seizures of property, just as the DOJ secretly seized and searched the AP’s phone records.
 And finally, British rules unfairly levied taxes upon the American colonies, sort of how Obamacare effectively levies unfair and, might I say, underhanded taxes against Americans.

 Therefore, it is an inescapable conclusion that America, as envisioned by its Founding Fathers has utterly and completely failed.
 An America in which the current IRS, DOJ and Benghazi scandals could occur would have been thought impossible, tyrannical and, quite simply, un-American in the eyes of America’s Founding Fathers.
 Again, don’t just take The Objective Observer’s word for it…